rcosnita/fantastico/doc/source/features/components/roa_discovery/roa_discovery.rst

 #.
 Start your project
 #.
 Access http://localhost/roa/resources

+By default, **ROA Discovery** extension defines a sample resource (**Sample Resource**) which must be always present in your discovery registry.

 Current limitations
 -------------------

    * ROA discovery supports only application/json content type for responses.
+   * ROA sample resource can not be removed from registry.

 Technical summary
 -----------------